-VW: New group can represent workers
+Anti-UAW group can represent VW workers in Tenn.

 Volkswagen AG confirmed this week that an anti-United Auto Workers organization called the American Council of Employees has enough support to represent workers at its assembly plant in Chattanooga, Tennessee.